aiidalab/aiidalab-on-azure/README.md

 - **Azure subscription**: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.

+  Required permissions: you will create a service principal that is `Contributor` rights on the subscription

 - **Configure Terraform:** If you haven't already done so, configure Terraform using one of the following options:

     - [Configure Terraform in Azure Cloud Shell with Bash](https://docs.microsoft.com/en-us/azure/developer/terraform/get-started-cloud-shell-bash)